ednet-dev/cms/apps/one/lib/presentation/MIGRATION-PLAN.md

 3. **Validate Each Change**: Ensure the application works after each migration step
 4. **Document Changes**: Keep this migration plan updated with progress
 5. **Consider Dependencies**: Be careful with shared components and imports
+6. **Use Holy Trinity**: All new components should use the Holy Trinity architecture
+7. **Semantic Naming**: Use consistent semantic concept names in the UI

 ## Post-Migration Improvements